-From time to time I get notes of thanks and other feedback in response to the online classes I’ve been giving for the past few years.
-It’s really gratifying to read about how useful these classes are for people in such real terms.
+From time to time I get notes of thanks and other feedback in response to Online Classes or Lesson Plans here on the site.
+Itโs really gratifying to read about how useful these classes are for people in such real terms.
 As you can imagine, I put a huge amount of work into the classes.
-Unfortunately, I don’t really get to see the real world results of my teaching the way I can when I’m out in the field working with students and horses.
+Unfortunately, I donโt really get to see the real world results of my teaching the way I can when Iโm out in the field working with students and horses.
 I can only assess their effectiveness by the number of students who sign up for subsequent classes.

 Andy,